Saber-mm/HDPFL/README.md

 * pickle

 ## Data
-* The data will be automatically downloaded, when the file "algs/HDPFL.py" is run with its required arguments
+* The data will be automatically downloaded, when the file "algs/HDPFL.py" is run with its required arguments.

 ## Experiments
 * For codes and configurations regarding the experiments go to the "algs/HDPFL.py" file.
 Most of the arguments have some default value as well as a short description.